Sodium Valproate 100mg/ml Solution for Injection or Infusion

 In order to assist healthcare professionals and patients in avoiding exposure to valproate during pregnancy, the Marketing Authorisation Holder has provided educational materials to reinforce the warnings, provide guidance regarding use of valproate in women of childbearing potential and provide details of the Pregnancy Prevention Programme.
 A Patient Guide and Patient Card should be provided to all women of childbearing potential using valproate.

-An Annual Risk Acknowledgement Form needs to be used at time of treatment initiation and during each annual review of valproate treatment by the specialist.
+An Annual Risk Acknowledgement Form needs to be discussed and completed with the patient and/or carer at time of treatment initiation and during each annual review of valproate treatment by the specialist.

 Valproate therapy should only be continued after a reassessment of the benefits and risks of the treatment with valproate for the patient by a specialist experienced in the management of epilepsy.